-B. Summary
+B. Summary/Conclusion

-CSA No. 4 is a dependent special district formed in 2002 and authorized to provide a specific range of municipal services relating to the provision of public farmworker housing in Napa County.
-The attached draft report concludes CSA No. 4 has established sufficient administrative and financial capacities to provide an appropriate level of public farmworker housing based on current and projected demands as well as local conditions.
-The sufficiency of these capacities is attributed to the effective management of CSA No. 4 by the County of Napa's Community Intergovernmental Affairs Division. sufficiency of these capacities is also prefaced on CSA No. 4's present and relatively limited role as a governmental sponsor of a special assessment on vineyards with proceeds supporting farmworker housing services provided by the Napa County Housing Authority.
+As discussed in the preceding section, the final report is relatively unchanged from the earlier draft presented at the October meeting.
+The final report concludes CSA No. 4 has established sufficient administrative and financial capacities to provide an appropriate level of public farmworker housing based on current and projected demands as well as local conditions.
+The sufficiency of these capacities is attributed to the effective management of CSA No. 4 by the County of Napa's Community Intergovernmental Affairs Division.
+The sufficiency of these capacities is also prefaced on CSA No. 4's present and relatively limited role as a governmental sponsor of a special assessment on vineyards with proceeds supporting farmworker housing services provided by the Napa County Housing Authority.
 Other services for which CSA No. 4 was formed to provide, such as acquiring, building, and leasing farmworker housing facilities, have not been undertaken by the agency.
-Furthermore, to help sustain current and future public farmworker housing, the draft report recommends CSA No. 4 work with stakeholders in generating support to increase the special assessment through new legislation. increasing the special assessment would lessen the increasing dependency on rent to support public farmworker housing while helping to remain competitive with private housing alternatives, which often are subject to overcrowded and unsafe conditions.
+Further, to help sustain current and future public farmworker housing, the final report recommends CSA No. 4 work with stakeholders in generating support to increase the special assessment through new legislation.
+Notably, increasing the special assessment would help address future cost increases tied to inflation and allow rents at the farmworker housing facilities to remain competitive with private housing alternatives, which are often subject to overcrowded and unsafe conditions.

-Based on the information collected and analyzed in the municipal service review, the draft report recommends updating CSA No. 4's sphere with no changes.
+Based on the information collected and analyzed in the municipal service review, the final report recommends updating CSA No. 4's sphere with no changes.

-C. Commission Review
+C. Alternatives for Commission Action